 - Especially with glasses

-Primarily designed for mixing and DJing, Numark Red Wave Carbon is yet another reliable DJ headphones to put your trust in.
-It has full-range frequency response with a large 50mm neodymium -powered drivers compared to 40mm drivers of the common DJ headphones.
+Primarily designed for mixing and DJing, Numark Red Wave Carbon is yet another reliable DJ headphone to put your trust in.
+It has a full-range frequency response with a large 50mm neodymium-powered driver compared to 40mm drivers of the common DJ headphones.

 This means you get to have a potent bass response, making music fuller and livelier.

 The headphones have a swivel design and breathable protein-leather padding which give DJs flexibility and comfort even for extended use.

 High-temperature/high-power voice coils give dynamic, realistic overall effects coupled with detailed and accurate sound output.
 It comes with a detachable cable with a 1/8-inch adapter, so you can use it with nearly all other music gears.

 - Durable and compact

 - Connecting wires may affect sound quality over time

 Wired DJ headphones like Sony MDRV6 Studio Monitor Headphones are great in monitoring recordings and playing high-fidelity sounds.
 These particular DJ headphones have neodymium magnets with 40mm drivers delivers powerful and very detailed sound output.